-- The Chair and the Vice Chair of the Committee will be appointed by Full Council at the Annual General Meeting. - In the event of a tie of votes, the Chair will have the casting vote. - In the event the Chair is not present for the meeting, the Vice Chair will assume the role of the Chair for that meeting.
+- The Chair and the Vice Chair of the Committee will be appointed by City of Wolverhampton Full Council (as Administering Authority) at the Annual General Meeting. - In the event of a tie of votes, the Chair will have the casting vote. - In the event the Chair is not present for the meeting, the Vice Chair will assume the role of the Chair for that meeting.
 Should neither the Chair or the Vice Chair be present, a Chair will be nominated from the Elected Members present at the meeting, providing always that the quorum for the meeting is met.